 James B. Stewart, who writes the “Common Sense” column in the Business Day section of The New York Times, brings plain-spoken insights on current economic and business matters to WQXR listeners each Friday at 8:30 am.

 Every weekday at 2 pm during the American Mavericks Festival, a new composer or performer curated an hour's worth of his or her favorite maverick composers' music.
 You can now stream Maverick Mixtapes on demand by David Byrne, Tyondai Braxton, Shara Worden, Owen Pallett, Dave Douglas and many more.

-The McGraw-Hill Companies Young Artists Showcase is a WQXR weekly radio show that since 1978 has sought out and displayed the talents of young emerging artists.
+The McGraw-Hill Financial Young Artists Showcase is a WQXR weekly radio show that since 1978 has sought out and displayed the talents of young emerging artists.